 What is The Joint?

-The Joint is a weekly radio show broadcasting every Saturday midday (NZ time) on 8K.NZ online radio in Christchurch, New Zealand.
+The Joint is a weekly radio show broadcasting every Saturday midday (NZ time) on the music nerd internet radio station 8K.NZ from Christchurch, New Zealand.

 The Joint formerly broadcast on RDU 98.5FM from July 2001 till March 2016.

 Hosts The Herb Whisperer and Fraserhead plus the occasional guest star go all over the shop with an eclectic, left-field, and off-kilter selection of cosmic disco, wobbly electro, indie, hip-hop, house, dub, and anything else with a motorik vibe, plus the occasional guilty pleasure.
 If the radio sounds broken chances are it’s the The Joint.

 The Joint started lighting up proper in July 2001 when Fraserhead and The Herb Whisperer both realised they were spending far too much money on records and downloading far too much music to be able to listen to it all.
 So they decided it was time to share the gems they were discovering with as many people as possible.

 Why is the show called The Joint?